 One thing in particular that warms my heart about this particular type of play is that it enables my children to become a part of the stories they love.
 And it is so encouraging to me to see how all the beautiful stories they hear or read are feeding their imaginations, and that the stories are making an impact in their lives long after the final chapter is read.

-Here is my list of my recommendations for toys that bring stories to life through play:
+Here is my list of recommendations for book-themed toys:

 Lincoln Logs are a great building toy, but they are also great for imagining yourself into pioneer days.
 My kids were obsessed with building and playing Little House in the Big Woods after we enjoyed the story together.

 My girls absolutely LOVE paper dolls.
-A few years ago I found these free printable history themed dolls, and my girls were hooked.
+A few years ago I found these free printable history-themed dolls, and my girls were hooked.
 There are so many wonderful options available!
-They loved the Little House dolls pictured on the right, but I was also pleased to discover that Dover publishes a Little Women, Anne of Green Gables, and a set of other Storybook Characters.
+They loved the Little House dolls pictured here, but I was also pleased to discover that Dover publishes Little Women, Anne of Green Gables, and a set of other Storybook Characters paper dolls.

 These adorable animal characters are available as bunnies, cats, mice, chipmunks and more, including the adorable little hedgehogs pictured here.Your children can play Tom Kitten, Mrs. Tiggywiggle and more while they enter into the magical world of Beatrix Potter or Brambly Hedge!

 My oldest was given a beautiful American Girl doll who came with her very own story, but dolls of all kinds are great for experiencing stories through play.
 Maplelea has this wonderful Anne of Green Gables Outfit that fits their own or any 18-inch doll.
 Simple rag dolls are perfect for playing Mary & Laura.